Adventure Birding 'n Outdoors in New Guinea's Wild West

 time to observe the up to six plumed males that normally gather here, interacting with soliciting females.

-Other noteworthy species we may encounter here include New Guinea Eagle, Pheasant Pigeon, Moluccan King Parrot, Papuan Pitta,
+Other noteworthy species we may encounter here include Pheasant Pigeon, New Guinea Eagle, Moluccan King Parrot, Papuan Pitta,

-Stout-billed Cuckooshrike, Piping Bellbird, Rusty, Vogelkop and Grey Whistler, Northern Variable Pitohui, Sooty Thicket Fantail,
+Chestnut-backed Jewel-babbler, Stout-billed Cuckooshrike, Piping Bellbird, Rusty, Vogelkop and Grey Whistler, Northern Variable

-Chestnut-bellied and Rufous-backed Fantail, Black-winged and Frilled Monarch, Grey Crow, Glossy-mantled, Crinkle-collared and
+Pitohui, Sooty Thicket Fantail, Chestnut-bellied and Rufous-backed Fantail, Black-winged and Frilled Monarch, Grey Crow,

-world we may be treated to a Vogelkop Owlet-nightjar at its day-time roost here.
+White-faced Robin.
+And with a good dose of luck, we may be treated to a Vogelkop Owlet-nightjar at its day-time roost here.

 We shall enjoy a packed lunch on site and continue our search for some of these more elusive species throughout the afternoon, or